borkshop/js/jspit/stream.md

 ## Done

-Carved out the core binary partitioning logic from `procgen.BSP` into a form that should be even more (re)usable.
+Completely de-objectified `procgen.BSP`, decomposed into `binaryDivide`, `binaryReduce`, and a random split chooser.
 Including an, as yet unused, hook to allow directly-resulted splits.

 Made a couple minor fixes to the new mine level, while thinking about the road ahead.